deepikaaselvam/CHATAPPLICATION/README.md

 ---

+### Prerequisites
+- Java Development Kit (JDK) installed on your system.
+- A text editor or an IDE like Eclipse, IntelliJ IDEA, or Visual Studio Code.

 ## 🚀Features

-Real-time message exchange between a Sender and a Receiver.
+- Real-time message exchange between a Sender and a Receiver.
-Graphical User Interface (GUI) built using Java AWT components.
+- Graphical User Interface (GUI) built using Java AWT components.
-Efficient communication via socket programming.
+- Efficient communication via socket programming.
-Easy-to-use interface with a Send Button and a Text Field for entering messages.
+- Easy-to-use interface with a Send Button and a Text Field for entering messages.
 ---
-# Chat Application Project

 ## ⚙️ How It Works
 - The Receiver establishes a connection with the Sender on a specific port (e.g., 12000).